sigh/Puzzles/_puzzles/paradox/same_color.md

+---
-# All horses are the same color
+title: All horses are the same color
+---

 We will prove that in any group of horses, all horses are the same color.